lleshchi/learn-katacoda/stratis/step2.md

 `systemctl enable stratisd`{{execute}}

+You can check the stratisd version.

+`stratis daemon version` {{execute}}

-At any point, you may check the status of stratisd.
+At any point, you may also check the status of stratisd.

 `systemctl status stratisd`{{execute}}